Updated July 14, 2023

 - Total equity = $55 million

-Now, interest coverage ratio of the company can be calculated as,
+Now, we can calculate the interest coverage ratio of the company as follows:

 - Interest Coverage Ratio = $10 million / $3 million

-- Interest Coverage Ratio = 3.33x which is more than covenant of 3.0x
+- Interest Coverage ratio = 3.33x, which is more than the covenant of 3.0x

-Again, debt-to-equity ratio of the company can be calculated as,
+Again, we can calculate the debt-to-equity ratio of the company as follows:

 - Debt-to-Equity Ratio = $60 million / $55 million